Mavitopia/python-projects/basic/native-python/reeborg-maze-navigator/README.md

 - Works from **any starting direction**.
 - Implements a **forward-first wall-following algorithm** with right-hand checking.
-- Simple Python functions and loops — ideal for beginners learning programming concepts.
+- Simple Python functions and loops.
-- No external libraries required — fully compatible with Reeborg’s built-in environment.
+- fully compatible with Reeborg’s built-in environment.

 ---